SamuelHeavens/COMP1_2014/Task 1 Questions.md

 Stepper - A variable used to keep a count of the number of repetitions.
 Most recent holder - A variable used to store the latest of a series of values.
 Most wanted holder - Stores the most appropriate value encountered. e.g. storing the largest value calculated so far.
-Gatherer - A variable accumulating the effect of individual values. e.g. calculating a series of values we keep a running total.
+Gatherer - Keeps a total of a series of values.
 Transformation - A variable that gets it's new value from the calculation from another calculation of variables. e.g. conversions.
-Follower - A variable that's value is obtained from another variable's OLD value acting like a copy.
+Follower - Keeps track of a previous value of a variable.
 Temporary - A variable used for holding a value for a short time.
 This could be used when swapping values of variables.

 Examples of each:

-Fixed Value: NO_OF_RECENT_SCORES
+Fixed Value: NoOfSwaps line 98
-Stepper: Count
+Stepper: Count line 94
-Most recent holder:  Choice
+Most recent holder:  Choice 197
-Most wanted holder: Score
+Most wanted holder: LineFromFile line 87, LastCard line 187
-Gatherer: Score
-Transformation: Score
+Gatherer: - (None in program)
+Transformation: Higher line 124, FoundSpace 171
-Follower:
+Follower: LastCard line 187
-Temporary: Count
+Temporary: Swap space line 97

 ##Additional Task - Functions And Parameters

 1. Describe the difference between passing by value and passing by reference in your own words:

-   Only lists and records are passed by value, all other data types are passed by reference.
-When you pass by value, a copy of the data is passed into the function so you are not working on the original data, this is why we must return the variable at the end of a function so that we can update the original.
-When we pass by reference, you are working on the original data, when you change the data within a function you are changing the original so there is no need to return the variable at the end of a function.
+   When you pass by value, a copy of the data is passed into the function so you are not working on the original data.
+   When we pass by reference, you are working on the original data.

 2. For each function in the program identify the mechanism using to pass each parameter:

-   GetRank Function - RankNo is passed by value GetSuit Function - SuitNo is passed by value LoadDeck Function - Deck is passed by reference ShuffleDeck Function - Deck is passed by reference DisplayCard Function - ThisCard is passed by reference GetCard Function - ThisCard, Deck and NoOfCardsTurnedOver are all passed by reference IsNextCardHigher Function - LastCard and NextCard both passed by value DisplayEndOfGameMessage Function - Score is passed by reference
+   GetRank Function - RankNo is passed via value GetSuit Function - SuitNo is passed via value DisplayEndOfgameMessage - Score is passed via value LoadDeck Function - Deck is passed by reference ShuffleDeck Function - Deck is passed by reference DisplayCard Function - ThisCard is passed by reference - record GetCard Function - ThisCard, Deck and NoOfCardsTurnedOver are all passed by reference IsNextCardHigher Function - LastCard and NextCard both passed by value DisplayEndOfGameMessage Function - Score is passed by reference